Opeoluwa-Fatunmbi/Opeoluwa-Fatunmbi/README.md

 I'm OPEOLUWA FATUNMBI

 - 🔭 I’m currently working on building
-- 🌱 I’m currently learning
+- 🌱 I’m currently addicted to DJANGO!
 - 👯 I’m looking to collaborate on Backend Projects
 - 💬 Ask me about the latest technologies
 - 📫 How to reach me: +(234)8155260863